ilanjb/clime/docs/tutorials/strings/defaults.md

-To use defaul values, just add a default value to the attribute
+To use default values, just add a default value to the attribute

 ```Python
 {!../docs_src/strings/tutorial_002.py!}